Elsie Dinsmore: Detailed plot

 Some years later, Edward Travilla, an older man who has had his eye on Elsie for a long time, proposes to Elsie, and the next year they enjoy a quiet wedding.
 While the Dinsmore and Travilla families are vacationing in Europe, the Civil War begins, and they remain there until it ends.
 They return to find the devastation that the War has wreaked and attempt to help their families heal.
 They also attempt to protect themselves against the KKK.
 Elsie's considerable funds are used to rebuild the families' plantations and restore the families to health.
 The children of both the Dinsmore and Travilla families have adventures and grow in their own understanding of what it means to be a follower of Jesus Christ in an amoral world, guided by Edward and Elsie.
 All of the children grow up and are married except Herbert and Walter.

 By the dates given in Elsie's Womanhood and Elsie's Widowhood, Elsie's birth date can be traced to about 1837.
-Elsie also has some more distant relatives, who are recurring characters in the series, including the Keiths, the Lilburns, and the Landreths.
+Elsie also has some more distant relatives who are recurring characters in the series, including the Keiths, the Lilburns, and the Landreths.

 Elsie and the Raymond family

 Later in Elsie's life, the books focus less on Elsie herself, and mostly deal with her granddaughter Lulu's constant conflict with her fearful temper.
 When Violet is first married to Lulu's father Levis Raymond, Lulu creates a problem by refusing to obey her new mother.
 Another time, she hurts and nearly kills her baby sister, causing her father to punish her with a riding whip.
-When Lulu attends school in Louisiana, her music instructor hits her with a ruler, causing her to strike him over the head with a book.
-When Lulu refuses to comply with Mr. Dinsmore's order that she go back to the signor, Lulu holds out, causing her to be cut off from the family circle.
+When Lulu attends school in Louisiana (in The Two Elsies), the music instructor, Signor Foresti, hits her fingers with a whalebone pointer, causing her to strike him over the head with a book.
+She formally refuses any further lessons from him, defying Mr. Dinsmore's order to resume.
+She holds out for several months, until Foresti leaves for a new position, despite Mr. Dinsmore's strenuous efforts to make her obey.
 Her bad behavior causes Rosie to sympathize with her sister Vi for having such burdens, and Rosie often teases Lulu into a passion.